saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_class.md

 print(SAM.bmi_body())
 ```

-Using the decorators can simplify the structure, a decorator is function that add new functionality to a function that is passed as arguments
+Using decorators can simplify the structure.
+A decorator is a function that adds new functionality to another function, which is passed as an argument.

 ```python
 class body(object):